Liberatii/documentation/docs/pre_migration/assessment/index.rst

     :width: 100%
     :align: center

 |
-|

-Assessment projects created in this way can only use SQL files to supply DDL (Data Definition Lanugage) and DML (Data Manipulation Language) for assessment.
+Assessment projects created in this way can only use SQL files to supply DDL (Data Definition Language) and DML (Data Manipulation Language) for assessment.

 Read Database Information
 +++++++++++++++++++++++++